Teradata/r-python-sto-orangebook-scripts/README.txt

 Changelog

+Version 2.1: (19 Oct 2021)
+* Accounts for Teradata In-nodes Python packages rel. >= 0.5.5 by calling the corresponding interpreter via the command "tdpython3".
+* Iterative data reading algorithms are now the default recommended ones.

 Version 2.0: (20 Jan 2020)
 * Transitioned Python code from Python 2 into Python 3
 * Now using Fastload scripts and CSV data files throughout to load example